 ROW Pubs.
 6 and 7.
 CBS Species List compiled by Whitney Adams, edited by Sigrun Gadwa. for the Avery Farm ROW Segment in Groton, owned by the Groton Open Space Association and the 2019 CBS Field Trip Report by Sigrun Gadwa in the CBS 2020 Field Book.
 ROW Pub.
 7 is In Press (CBS)

 ROW Pubs.
 8a and 8b.
 Report narrative and Appendices with data 2019 Glastonbury Study by Rema Ecological Services.
 Report completed March 2020.
 The lead author is Sigrun Gadwa, ROW Committee Chair and a CBS Board member.
-She is also the lead author of the Glastonbury Study.
-Substantial to the ROW Guidelines Dr. Kim Stoner , a pollinator biologist at CAES (CT Agricultural Experiment Station, who organized a symposium on ROW management at CAES in early March, 2020.
-Important data source for the CBS Guidelines.
+Findings of the Glastonbury Study contributed substantially to the CBS ROW Guidelines.
+Findings were summarized at a symposium on ROW management at CAES (CT Agricultural Experiment Station) in early March, 2020.
+Dr. Kim Stoner, a pollinator biologist at CAES organized the symposium.

 ROW Pub.
 No. 9.
 List of Rare and Uncommon Vascular Plant Species in ROW Habitats.
 William Moorhead, Consulting Botanist out of Litchfield.
 September 2020.